-The included effects rack features half a dozen typical Kontakt effects with a tendency towards distortion and modulation.
+The included effects rack features half a dozen stock Kontakt effects with a tendency towards distortion and modulation.
 The excellent space/convolve effect offers a good range of tailored reverb-like effects.
 I particularly like Space Drops and Suspense presets, but there is a number of great settings to choose from.
 The Type control is a little annoying to dial through.
 Personally, I would prefer a drop-down list.

 The pattern sequencer is a fairly simple automation step sequencer for controlling parameters throughout the library.
 You can, for instance, step the intensity level of the LFO depth, or ping-pong the pan settings, etc.

 Unfortunately, there is no way to create macros to manipulate multiple controls at once.
 Though there are articulation controls for enabling the sample slots or sequencer tracks, all of the interface manipulations must be performed one by one with the mouse.
-Each control and setting is assignable to a MIDI controller, which makes for more hands-on capabilities, particularly for live performance.
+Each control and setting is assignable to a MIDI controller, which makes for more hands-on capabilities, particularly for live performances.

 The effect presets and LFO modulation give both libraries a certain “spaciness”, but I am not convinced that the sound theme is completely out of this world.
 Don’t get me wrong, it sounds fine, but more like a bunch of Korg Wavestation presets than an immersive interstellar experience.